charlesRepo/StoryScroll/replit.md

 # Bedtime Story Discovery App

 ## Overview
 A mobile-first web application for discovering and creating bedtime stories for children.
 It features a TikTok-style vertical swipe feed, AI-powered story generation, and personalized filtering.
-The app supports English and French and aims to provide an engaging platform for parents to find, save, and create custom stories tailored to their children's age, language, and preferences, utilizing a rich library of both classical and AI-generated content.
+The app supports English, French, and German and aims to provide an engaging platform for parents to find, save, and create custom stories tailored to their children's age, language, and preferences, utilizing a rich library of both classical and AI-generated content.

 ## User Preferences
 Preferred communication style: Simple, everyday language.